DavidARivkin/xlambda/README.md

 X-Lambda is implemented in Python, version 3.7.
 It is hands down a very good option for any project relying on statistical packages.
 Since using statistical and machine learning analysis is at the core of our vision for X-Lambda development, Python was our go-to choice.

+### Discovering Lambdas

+Right now, you are required to declare each Lambda you would like to keep warm in `xlambda-config.yml`.
+We plan to allow for at least two other discovery options:

+- Tags: flag which Lambdas to keep warm by tagging them `XLAMBDA=KEEP_WARM`
+- API Gateway functions: make X-Lambda auto-identify and keep warm all functions associated with an API Gateway

 ### Warming dynamics

 ![Fire](https://github.com/dashbird/xlambda/raw/master/images/fire.png)